stellar-deprecated/docs/guides/walkthroughs/stellar-smart-contracts.md

 Security is provided through sequence numbers.
 As noted, the sequence number for Transaction 4 is *N+2* and the sequence number for Transaction 5 is *N+3*.
 These sequential sequence numbers demand that both Transaction 4 and Transaction 5 are submitted to the network in the appropriate order.

-The crowdfunding was a failure when not enough funds was raised by the expected date.
+The crowdfunding was a failure when not enough funds were raised by the expected date.
 This is the equivalent to not selling all of the participation tokens.
 Transaction 4 is submitted to the network, but it will fail.
 The holding account will have enough lumens to pay the transaction fee, so the transaction will be considered in consensus and a sequence number will get consumed.
 An error will occur, though, because there will not be enough funds in the account to cover the actual requested amount of the payment.
 Transaction 5 is then submitted to the network, enabling contributors to sell back their tokens.
 Additionally, Transaction 5 cancels the holding account’s ability to sell participation tokens, halting the status of the crowdfunding event.

 The crowdfunding is a success if V was raised by the appropriate time.
 Raising enough funds is equivalent to having all participation tokens being purchased from the holding account.
 Transaction 4 is submitted to the network and will succeed because there are enough funds present in the account to fulfill the payment operation, as well as cover the transaction fee.
 Transaction 5 will then be submitted to the network, but will fail.
 The holding account will have enough lumens to pay the transaction fee, so the transaction will be considered in consensus and a sequence number will get consumed.
 The transaction will succeed, but because the holding account will not have the funds to buy back the tokens, participants will not be able to make attempts to recover their funds.

 #### Bonus: Crowdfunding Contributors
 The following steps are carried out in order to become a contributor to the crowdfunding:
 1. [Create a trustline](../concepts/list-of-operations.md#change-trust) to the holding account for participation tokens
 	- The trustline creates trust between the contributor and the holding accounts, enabling transactions involving participation tokens to be valid
-2. [Create an offer](../concepts/list-of-operations.md#manage-offer) to buy participation tokens to buy participation tokens
+2. [Create an offer](../concepts/list-of-operations.md#manage-offer) to buy participation tokens
 	- The contributor account will receive participation tokens and the holding account will receive the value
 3. If the crowdfunding:
 	- succeeds - do nothing